ravisuhag/portfolio/posts/fullstack.md

 date: "Sep 30, 2017"
 ---

 I've danced through careers like a chameleon in a rainbow, never sticking to one shade.
-My journey has been a kaleidoscope of roles: from tutoring minds, to weaving narratives as a data journalist, to the adrenaline rush of entrepreneurship.
+My journey has been a kaleidoscope of roles: from tutoring minds, building softwares, weaving narratives as a data journalist, to the adrenaline rush of entrepreneurship.

 But let's zero in on the software development saga.
 As a craftsman in software development, I've dipped my toes into every pool - from the delicate art of front-end to the robust mechanics of backend development, and now, I'm flirting with the enigmatic world of DevOps and data engineering.
-The question that keeps popping up at dinner parties (because, let's face it, software development is the talk of the town) is:

 And amidst this whirlwind of change, a question often finds its way to me: "How does one become a maestro in full-stack development?"